Get 80% off your plan for your first 3 months*

 Key takeaways

-• File a 1099-NEC form when you pay $600 or more to independent contractors, freelancers, or certain business entities for services during the tax year, but skip this requirement for credit card or third-party processor payments like PayPal.
+• File a 1099-NEC form when you pay $600 or more ($2,000 or more for tax year 2026 onward under the One Big Beautiful Bill Act) to independent contractors, freelancers, or certain business entities for services during the tax year.
+Skip this requirement for credit card or third-party processor payments like PayPal.

-• Collect W-9 forms from contractors before making payments to obtain their taxpayer identification numbers, then prepare and file 1099-NEC forms with the IRS by January 31 of the following year.
+• Collect W-9 forms from contractors before making payments to get their taxpayer identification numbers, then prepare and file 1099-NEC forms with the IRS by January 31 of the following year.

-• Avoid IRS penalties that start at $60 per form for late filing by preparing your 1099-NEC forms early in January, as penalties increase significantly the longer you wait to file.
+• Avoid IRS penalties that start at $60 per form for late filing by preparing your 1099-NEC forms early in January.
+Penalties increase the longer you wait, reaching up to $660 per form for intentional disregard.

 Who should complete a 1099-NEC?

-You must file a 1099-NEC if you paid a non-employee $600 or more for services during the tax year.
+You must file a 1099-NEC if you paid a non-employee at or above the reporting threshold for services during the tax year.
 This applies to payments made to freelancers, independent contractors, and certain business entities.
+Note that this form is only for non-employees; if you pay employees, you report their wages on a W-2 form instead.

 File a 1099-NEC when all of these conditions apply:

-• Recipient status: you pay someone who is not your employee
+• Recipient status: you paid someone who is not your employee

-• Business purpose: you pay for services performed in the course of your trade or business
+• Business purpose: you paid for services performed in the course of your trade or business

-• Entity type: you pay an individual, single-member LLC, partnership, LLC taxed as a partnership, or estate
+• Entity type: you paid an individual, single-member LLC, partnership, LLC taxed as a partnership, or estate

 Payments can include cash or non-cash benefits such as trade.